danielecook/alfred-image-utilities/README.md

 # alfred-image-utilities

-A workflow for making quick changes to files.
-Alfred-image-utilities grabs any selected files in the frontmost finder window and can apply changes to them.
-Most of the time a copy of the image is made and its extension is changed to '.orig.ext'.
-You can remove the original file by holding <kbd>command</kbd> when executing most commands.
+A workflow for making quick changes to image files.
+Alfred-image-utilities grabs any selected images in the frontmost finder window and can apply changes to them.
+Most of the time a copy of the image is made and its extension is changed to `<filename>.orig.<ext>`.
+You can replace the original file by holding <kbd>command</kbd> when executing most commands.

 # [Download](https://github.com/danielecook/alfred-image-utilities/releases/latest)